SanthoshVijayabaskar/reactjs/exercise/lesson-1.md

 ### Lesson Objectives

-* Including React Support in the HT
+* Including React Support in the HTML
 * Using **ReactDOM.reder()** method to mount the RAW HTML element under 'app'
 * Use **React.createElement()** way of creating simple components/elements